Dynamic Avalanches: Rate-Controlled Switching and Race Conditions

 {\em Dynamic Avalanches under Slow Driving.---} We start by demonstrating that dynamic effects can promote avalanches.
 We represent the collective states of our metamaterial as \( S = (s_1, s_2, \dots) \) and define the up and down switching thresholds at which element \( i \) becomes unstable when the control parameter \( U \) is increased or decreased as \( U_i^\pm(S) \).
-We focus on a metamaterial made of two hysteretic springs and examine the transition triggered by destabilizing state \( (01) \) by lowering the driving \( U \) just below the switching threshold \( U_2^-(10) \).
-In the simplest case, this results in an elementary transition \( (01) \rightarrow (00) \), which requires state \( (00) \) to be stable at \( U = U_2^-(10) \)\footnote{We tacitly assume \( U_2^+(00) < U_1^+(00) \).}, leading to the necessary condition:
+We focus on a metamaterial made of two hysteretic springs and examine the transition triggered by destabilizing state \( (10) \) as the driving \( U \) is decreased just below the switching threshold \( U_1^-(10) \).
+In the simplest case, this results in an elementary transition \( (10) \rightarrow (00) \), which requires state \( (00) \) to be stable at \( U = U_1^-(10) \)\footnote{We tacitly assume \( U_2^+(00) < U_1^+(00) \).}, leading to the necessary condition:

 where $G$ is the gap between the relevant switching thresholds.
-However, when the flipping of the second element destabilizes the first element and cause it to flip upward from \( 0 \) to \( 1 \), the avalanche $(01)\!\rightarrow(10) $ occurs.
+However, when the flipping of the first element destabilizes the second element and causes it to flip upward from \( 0 \) to \( 1 \), the avalanche $(10)\!\rightarrow(01) $ occurs.
 A sufficient condition for this avalanche is that $G>0$, and in current hysteron models, this condition is taken as both sufficient and necessary \cite{van2021profusion,teunisse2024transition,baconnier2024proliferation,mungan2019networks,mungan2019structure}.